sneakycrow/gleam-pet-api/README.md

-# gleam-pet-api
+# gleam-plant-api

-This is a sample API for managing digital pets, primarily as an exercise in learning the [Gleam](https://gleam.run) programming language.
+This is a sample API for managing digital plants, primarily as an exercise in learning the [Gleam](https://gleam.run) programming language.